 ‘So how am I meant to find out what it says?’
 Harry demanded.
 ‘Ask Voldemort?’

 ‘It is a dilemma.’
 Salazar stroked his goatee.
-‘But I would imagine, if the Ministry is able to interfere as much as it seems to in the practicing of use of magic, then it must have its claws in prophecy recording somehow.
+‘But I would imagine, if the Ministry is able to interfere in the practice and use of magic as much as it seems, then it must have its claws in prophecy recording.
 People in power generally like to know about prophecies.’

-‘The Ministry probably aren’t going to be keen to help either.’
+‘The Ministry probably isn’t going to be keen to help either.’
 Harry scowled.
 ‘In fact, Voldemort will probably be more likely to help me.’

 ‘A problem for another time.’
 Salazar leant a little further forward, dislodging the serpent from around his neck.
 A slender, silver chain hung beneath its scales.
 ‘How’s the plan to get Dumbledore off your back going?’

 ‘And getting rid of Umbridge.
 I can’t leave her to run riot in his absence.’